Lewton’s Milkwort Facts

 Lewton’s Milkwort Distribution, Habitat, and Ecology

-The quite remarkable Lewton’s Milkwort inhabits the central ridge of the Florida peninsula, in the United States.
+The quite remarkable Lewton’s Milkwort inhabits an extremely limited habitat range.
+That’s because it only appears in the central ridge of the Florida peninsula, in the United States.
 In addition, within that range, it primarily inhabits what is known as the Sandhills portions of the region.

-It also occurs in a few transition zones between the sandhills and scrubland, however.
+Furthermore, it also occurs in a few transition zones between the sandhills and scrubland.
 But, many of the occurrences of this milkwort occur on lands that, thankfully, now enjoy federal protection.
+This serves to provide the terribly rare plant with at least a modicum of protection from extinction.

 Also uniquely, this perennial actually suffers from the presence of fire suppression measures in the area.
-That’s because naturally occurring wildfires actually help this species, by removing competing flora.
+That’s because naturally occurring wildfires actually help the Lewton’s Milkwort, by removing competing flora.
 Though it naturally gets burned, the plant as a whole survives, due to its extremely long taproot.